 - Copy (written content on the page)

 Testing is the only way to quantify which elements of your web design are serving you well and which are not.
 It allows you to chart your growth and make conscious choices about improving your web design.

 We started by saying that converting cold leads is tough - and it is.

 Introducing your product and brand quickly, effectively, and in a user-friendly way is a tall order.
 But the proper illustrations and the other strategies we outlined here can make it all possible.

 As with all strategies, pay attention to the details.
-For example, free vector images and free illustrations will not cut it as branding illustrations.
+For example, free vector images and free illustrations will not work as branding illustrations.
 They’re too generic and will send your audience conflicting messages about your business.
-But, custom illustrations designed to communicate clearly about your product and brand, can do wonders.
+But custom illustrations designed to communicate clearly about your product and brand can do wonders.

-Test these strategies on your own site and watch your conversions grow.
+Test these strategies on your site and watch your conversions grow.

 Design Done Better